SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * Markdown Table Prettifier from Krisztian Daroczi,

-* JavaScript (ES6) Code Snippets from charalampos karypidis,
+* JavaScript (ES6) Code Snippets from charalampos karypidis, and

-* rust-analyzer from The Rust Programming Language rust-lang.org,
+* rust-analyzer from The Rust Programming Language rust-lang.org.

+I have also used these extensions in the past:

 * C/C++,

 * ES Lint,